smartcontractkit/chainlink/.changeset/witty-onions-talk.md

 "chainlink": minor
 ---

-Switched finality check in HeadTracker to use the underlying finality type
+#internal Switched finality check in HeadTracker to use the underlying finality type